 Check out this collection of weird and macabre art from Der Orchideengarten, the world’s first fantasy magazine

-Ultraculture friends Century Guild are Kickstarting a collection of illustrations Der Orchideengarten or The Orchids-garden, the world’s first fantasy magazine and a precursor of the legendary Weird Tales.
+Ultraculture friends Century Guild have released a collection of illustrations Der Orchideengarten or The Orchids-garden, the world’s first fantasy magazine and a precursor of the legendary Weird Tales.

 Among the many authors published by Der Orchideengarten were Voltaire, Guy de Maupassant, Victor Hugo, Charles Dickens, Edgar Allen Poe, Washington Irving, Nathaniel Hawthorne, H. G. Wells, E. T. A. Hoffman and many, many more.
 Featured artists were Gustav Dore, Tony Johannot, Rolf von Hoerschelmann and many of the leading lights of German weird art.